 For the list of tasks that you feel you can confidently complete on your own

-From now until the New Year, set aside 30 minutes each day to complete 1 of the tasks on your lists.
+Set aside 30 minutes each day to complete 1 of the tasks on your lists.
 Don’t try and rush to complete them all at once.
 Sticking to one task per day will allow you to hone your focus so you don’t have to double up your efforts down the road.
 If it can’t be done in 30 minutes, make a note and move on.

 For the tasks that you need help completing